 How can I entice red-headed birds to visit my backyard?

-A variety of birds, including those with red heads, can be attracted to your backyard by providing a diversified environment, including trees, bushes, and bird feeders with the right food.
+A variety of birds, including birds with red head, can be attracted to your backyard by providing a diversified environment, including trees, bushes, and bird feeders with the right food.